 We believe that being a good corporate citizen is good business practice and creates long-term value for our investors.

 - News Release Archive

 - PUBLIC INVESTORS

 Carlyle FAQ - About Carlyle FAQ

 Carlyle is led by our three Co-founders: Daniel A. D’Aniello, who is Chairman of the Board, and William E. Conway, Jr. and David M. Rubenstein, who are Co-CEOs.
-Chief Operating Officer Glenn Youngkin, Chief Financial Officer Adena Friedman and General Counsel Jeffrey Ferguson join the three Co-founders on the Management Committee.
-Advising the Management Committee is an eight-person Operating Committee.
+Chief Operating Officer Glenn Youngkin, Chief Financial Officer Adena Friedman and General Counsel Jeffrey Ferguson join the three Co-founders in the Executive Group.
+Advising the Executive Group is an 16-person Management Committee.
 Mr. Conway is also the firm’s Chief Investment Officer.

 The Founders hoped to create an institution that would transcend them, so rather than using their last names, they chose to name the firm after the Carlyle Hotel in New York City, where some of the meetings were held as the firm was established.